 On February 9th 2015 the US government announced $3.2 million in funding to help conserve habitat for monarch butterflies throughout their life cycle.
 This is a significant move by the US since the species is not yet listed under the US Endangered Species Act, despite the fact that the southern US and Texas are home to the first generation of monarchs that must survive to continue migrating north each year.

 There are two populations of Monarchs in North America, one to the west of the Rockies and the one to the East.
 The western population lives as far north as southern British Columbia and overwinters along the California coast.
 The population east of the Rocky Mountains is the population known for overwintering in the Oyamel Fir forests of Mexico.
 Monarchs can also be found in Central and South America, Australia, New Zealand, Hawaii and many other islands in both the Atlantic and Pacific oceans.
 Monarch are most commonly seen in eastern Canada from late spring to early fall.

 • Larvae ingest toxins from the milkweed making them poisonous to predators.
 The toxins stay in the body as the caterpillar pupates and the adult carries the toxins too.

 • On their migration south, monarchs gather in large numbers along the Canadian shores of Lake Ontario and Lake Erie as they prepare to cross the water.

 • The overwintering generation is the longest lived of the four or five monarch generations produced each year.
 These individuals can live about seven or eight months and are the ones that have migrated from their northern breeding grounds to the overwintering grounds in Mexico and they begin the journey north again in the spring.
 The other generations, living in the spring and summer months, survive for about two months.

-You can report sightings of this and other rare species to the Canadian Wildlife Service at (819) 997-2800 or on the MNR Natural Heritage Information Centre website.
+You can report sightings of this and other rare species to the Canadian Wildlife Service at (819) 997-2800 or by registering for a free account at ebutterfly.ca.
 A photo and a location are very helpful!